Main findings of the ACMS: 2023

 neglect

-experienced exposure
+exposure to

-to domestic violence
+domestic violence

 About the ACMS

-The Australian Child Maltreatment Study (ACMS) is a landmark Australian study of the prevalence of child maltreatment.
+The Australian Child Maltreatment Study (ACMS) is a landmark study of the prevalence of child maltreatment.
 We have generated essential data on how many Australians have experienced each of the five types of child maltreatment (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence).
-The findings are already informing policy and practice reforms to reduce child abuse and neglect in Australia.
+We also measured associations between these different types of child maltreatment and mental disorders, health risk behaviours, and conditions, and the burden of disease.

 More about the study